erezsh/typecast/README.md

 You can cast from any unit to any unit.
 However, the library doesn't implement O(n!) of casts.
 Every unit can cast to and from Seconds, and the chaining mechanism lets us get away with only O(n) cast implementations.

-Let's have a better look at chaining, when we try to add a new Fortnight class.
+Let's have a better look at chaining, when we try to add a new Fortnights class.

 ```python
     >>>  from typecast import Typecast